MAVIN-07/python_project/django_project/README.md

 ## Contents:
 * Application files and scripts
-* UML and ER diagrams explaining the structure and interdependency of modules.
+* UML and ER diagrams (.png format) explaining the structure and interdependency of modules.
 * requirements.txt - Helpful in establishing the environment to run the program

 ## Tech-stack Used: